pypancsv/pypancsv/docs/quickexamples/index.md

 * To process files with zip codes that contain "leading zeroes."<br/>

-  * Just be sure to write something along the lines of  "[pandas.read_csv('mydata.csv', dtype={'HomeZip' : object, 'BizZip' : object})](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html){:target="_blank"}" when importing your CSV file to indicate that the data in those columns should be interpreted as text, not numbers.
+  * Just be sure to write something along the lines of  "[pandas.read_csv('mydata.csv', dtype={'HomeZip' : object, 'BizZip' : object})](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html){:target="_blank"}" when importing your CSV file to indicate that the data in those columns should be interpreted as text, not numbers.<br/>&nbsp;<br/>

 * For features that are annoying in Excel _(e.g. multi-column VLOOKUP)_